Skip to content

 • Doctor of osteopathic medicine (D.O.): These professionals can offer both medication and treatment, including mental health assessments and behavioral counseling

-• Licensed clinical psychologist: these experts provide counseling and therapy; some states allow them to prescribe medications as well
+• Licensed clinical psychologist: These experts provide counseling and therapy; some states allow them to prescribe medications as well

-• Clinical social worker: these professionals provide child and family mental health support such as group therapy
+• Clinical social worker: These professionals provide child and family mental health support such as group therapy

-• Licensed Family Counselor: these therapists have Marriage and Family Therapy (MFT) certification and provide all kinds of mental health and substance abuse support
+• Licensed Family Counselor: These therapists have Marriage and Family Therapy (MFT) certification and provide all kinds of mental health and substance abuse support

-• Clinical Nurse Specialist (CNS) and Nurse Practitioners (NP): similar to an MD or DO, these practitioners, whether CNS or NP, can provide basic mental health support and in some states, may be able to provide medication prescriptions
+• Clinical Nurse Specialist (CNS) and Nurse Practitioners (NP): Similar to an MD or DO, these practitioners, whether CNS or NP, can provide basic mental health support and in some states, may be able to provide medication prescriptions

-• Physician Assistant (PA): some physician assistants, with the proper training and under the supervision of a psychiatrist, can also provide mental health care
+• Physician Assistant (PA): Some physician assistants, with the proper training and under the supervision of a psychiatrist, can also provide mental health care

-Online Psychiatry and Medication Management Covered By Insurance
+Online Psychiatry Covered by Insurance

 Finding an Out-of-Network Therapist